cdl-geneseo/geneseo-dictionary/T/Townie.md

 # Townie

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Townie

 Created by  Unknown User (kmh28), last modified on Dec 01, 2008

 (noun) Referring to a local Geneseo resident, often with negative connotations.